2020 Danish mink cull: Coordination committee meeting (3 November)

-In her testimony to the Mink Commission, Mette Frederiksen explained that she as leader of the meeting had decided not to postpone or interrupt the meeting for a reading break on account of her clear conviction being a need for urgent action, and that she had had trust in that the ministers would point out the topics that the committee should be aware of.
+In her testimony to the Mink Commission, Frederiksen explained that she as leader of the meeting had decided not to postpone or interrupt the meeting for a reading break on account of her clear conviction being a need for urgent action, and that she had had trust in that the ministers would point out the topics that the committee should be aware of.
 At the 44-minute long meeting, it was decided to cull all mink in Denmark, including the breeding animals.
-As chairman of the committee, Mette Frederiksen had the ultimate responsibility for this decision.
+As chairman of the committee, Frederiksen had the ultimate responsibility for this decision.

 Announcement and execution of the orders

-The day after, the Ministry of the State summoned for a press conference for later that day.
-There, Mette Frederiksen stated the cabinet's decision: "Firstly, it is necessary to cull all mink in Denmark.
+The day after, the Ministry of the State summoned a press conference for later that day.
+There, Frederiksen stated the cabinet's decision: "Firstly, it is necessary to cull all mink in Denmark.
 Unfortunately, this also applies to breeding animals" and further stated that, "With the corona mutations, which we are now seeing in North Jutland, we can risk that the efficacy of the future vaccine will be weakened or, in the worst case, absent".
-Kåre Mølbak stated at the same event that it was important to understand that "worst case is that we have a pandemic that starts all over again, with starting point in Denmark".In the following time, the culling of mink was therefore strongly intensified.
+Kåre Mølbak stated at the same event that it was important to understand that "worst case is that we have a pandemic that starts all over again, with starting point in Denmark".
+In the following days, the culling of mink was therefore strongly intensified.
 Denmark was divided into three zones, where zone 1 was infected herds, zone 2 herds within a radius of 7.8 kilometers from an infected herd and zone 3 farms outside this radius.
 The authorities (the police, the Danish Veterinary and Food Administration, the armed forces and the Home Guard) assisted the culling of mink in zones 1 and 2, where there was legal basis to order culling.
 The farmers were offered a "speed bonus" if they culled their mink quickly.
-Herds could during the culling the process change zones, e.g. in the event of an outbreak in a given farm or one nearby.
+During the culling process the borders between the zones could change, e.g. in the event of an outbreak in a given farm or one nearby.
 On 6 November, cullings also began in zone 3, for which there was no legal authority.
-It was this lack of legal authority in zone 3 that was the starting point for the legal aspect of the case.
-From the start, there was legal basis for the culls in zone 1 and 2, but not zone 3.
-The lack of legal basis in zone 3 is the starting point for the legal aspect of the case.
+It was this lack of legal authority in zone 3 that was the starting point for the legal case.